chasballew/docker-jersey-example/README.md

 ```

 If it doesn't work at first, make sure you committed your Dockerfile.
 You will likely want to [set up logs for your account](https://support.aptible.com/hc/en-us/articles/202315974-How-do-I-set-up-production-logs-) in order to troubleshoot as you go.

+Also note that sometimes VHOSTs take a few minutes to provision.

 If you have any questions, [contact us](https://www.aptible.com/support/) and we will be happy to answer them.
 Good luck, and have fun!